 Your company’s future top talent could be just a few clicks away on your company’s social media platforms.
 When HR professionals use social media effectively as a recruitment tool, they can more easily target top candidates.
 In fact, posting job openings on social media platforms can lift application rates by 30% to 50%, according to a recent white paper from iCIMS.

 If you aren’t using the latest social media techniques, you might be losing some top talent to other companies’ HR departments.
 According to a study by the Aberdeen Group, 73% of workers between ages 18 and 34 found their last job via social recruiting.
-Check out these quick, effective ways to immediately elevate your social media recruitment game.
+Here are some quick, effective social media recruiting best practices. .

 Diversify Your Platform Strategy